 You will be able to book on to a tutor-supported course for up to two weeks after the start date shown (up to three weeks for the Structured medication review e-course).
 You can see the planned dates for our upcoming tutor-supported e-courses in the table on the right-hand side of this page.

 Some of our e-courses are designed for self-directed learning, ie, there is no online tutor, and you can work through the course at a time and pace that suits you.
 The following self-directed e-courses are available:

 For more information about each course and information on how to enrol, follow the links in the listings below or enter the e-course title into our search function

 All our e-courses take place on the 'Canvas' learning platform.
-We currently host e-courses in two different places.
+We currently host e-courses in three different places.
 Find out where to access your course.

 Self-study programmes available as PDFs

 Online courses held over a number of weeks, supported by a CPPE tutor

 Programmes for hospital and primary care pharmacy teams